Film Connection student Ronald Reid Grows a Deeper Understanding of Filmmaking

 Although he’s still focused on ultimately working as a director, the time he’s spent on set and engaging with members of the profession has deepened Ronald’s appreciation of the collaborative aspect of filmmaking.
 “It’s not just your vision alone; it’s shared between all the persons involved, and the audience as well…I maintain a strong desire to contribute as part of a team… it’s more than about oneself.”
 This statement is completely accurate and one we often don’t hear celebrated much in the media of today.
 Films, more so than any other artistic medium, are about teamwork.
 They’re about functioning within a larger organism.

-While apprenticing at Rite Media Group, Ronald has worked on numerous film projects.
-Most recently, he worked on the an epic music video for the song ‘Pride’ by the artist TOTEM (view video below).
+While externing at Rite Media Group, Ronald has worked on numerous film projects.
+Most recently, he worked on the an epic film video for the song ‘Pride’ by the artist TOTEM (view video below).
 It was an exceedingly complicated and prolonged shoot which required quite a bit of orchestration and planning.